Older sister Jackie and I agree:

 They raised us to think about others, respect our elders, and take responsibility for our actions.
 They often taught these lessons as casual interactions with them or others outside the family.
 There was more humor involved than there were raised voices and blatant reprimands shaming us in front of others were unheard of.

-We ran this theory by the other two siblings and they agree: If only our parents were still around so that we could dump our issues squarely in their laps—right where they belong.
+We ran this theory by the other three siblings and they agree: If only our parents were still around so that we could dump our issues squarely in their laps—right where they belong.

 Yep, Mary and Gilbert did a lot of bad things to us, and we’re here to tell you that at 61 and 59, we’ve decided to rebel against being nice and thoughtful people.
 I mean, gee willikers, life’s been a tad hard keeping up with these lessons: